-Anthony Martial didn’t just make fools of three Arsenal defenders with his assist for Manchester United on Saturday.
+Anthony Martial didn’t just make fools of three Arsenal defenders with his assist for Manchester United.
 He made a fool of every single one of us who’ve ever convinced ourselves we could play in the Premier League.

 You get fed the ball on the corner of the box.
 An easy ball back to your winger is on, but you attempt an ambitious flick instead.
 If it’s successful, you’ll put a team-mate clean through on goal and be the hero.